nathanialf/playdatebobble/README.md

 - Investigations
   - Changing the menu button items during runtime
   - Setting column count by section or row instead of the whole gridview
+- Tutorial
+  - Add view for display how to play the game
+- QOL
+  - Make Font bigger
+    - Totally fine looking on simulator but not very clear on hard ware

 ### Current Progress